mromeolisten/Azure_Kinect_R-D/README.md

 ##### Step 2:

-Now that we have the text from the user speaking into the microphone we can parse each individual.
+Now that we have the text from the user speaking into the microphone we can parse individual words and phrases.
+When our software detects specified words and phrases the user can toggle instrumentation on and off:

+* "Set Piano On / Off"
+* "Set Bass On / Off"
+* "Set Drums On / Off"

 <iframe src="https://drive.google.com/file/d/12wkLsH3i4R0Bvs4tKPDE_bCSvU_SLh9t/preview" width="640" height="480"></iframe>